Phenylpiracetam is a powerful synthetic stimulant nootropic that may enhance memory, cognition, mood, and physical function.

 Phenylpiracetam’s chemical structure is the same as piracetam, with an additional phenyl group attached.
-The phenyl group increases phenylpiracetam’s ability to dissolve in fats, oils, and lipids, which in turn may enhance its absorption and transport properties within the body.
-This effect may explain why phenylpiracetam is much stronger than piracetam and crosses the blood-brain barrier more readily and efficiently.
+The phenyl group increases phenylpiracetam’s ability to dissolve in fats, oils, and lipids, which in turn may enhance its absorption within the body.
+This property may explain why phenylpiracetam is more potent than piracetam and how it crosses the blood-brain barrier more readily and efficiently.

-Phenylpiracetam is fast acting, detectable in the brain within 30 minutes of ingestion, and it has a half-life of 2 – 3 hours.
+Phenylpiracetam is fast-acting, detectable in the brain within 30 minutes of ingestion.
+It has a half-life of 2–3 hours.

 In the brain, phenylpiracetam has several mechanisms of action, most of which involve stimulating the production of various neurotransmitters.